 Not all countries offer all three categories.
 See the list of countries for details.
 Specific requirements apply to specific countries.
 If you have participated in the program before, you might not be eligible for another participation.
 If you a current participant of IEC, you may be eligible for a visa extension.

 Each year each participating country receives a quota.
 Once the quota is filled, the process closes for another year.
 Visa applications are usually received in January, and the quotas are filled very quickly.

-Jane Katkova & Associates are Canadian immigration experts.
+Jane Katkova & Associates are immigration consultants.
 For more information about International Experience Canada or to learn how we can help you to immigrate to Canada, contact us by filling out the form.